Minimal Surfaces with Arbitrary Topology in H^2xR: Minimal Surfaces of Arbitrary Topology in

+We define $\Sigma_n$ inductively as follows.
+We will add only vertical bridges to $\Gamma_{n}$ so that the resulting curve $\Gamma_{n+1}$ bounds a unique area minimizing surface $\Sigma_{n+1}$ by Theorem \ref{bridge}.

 By Remark \ref{chi}, adding one bridge $\beta_{n+1}$ to $\Sigma_n$ where the endpoints of $\beta_{n+1}$ are in the same component of $\Gamma_n=\PI\Sigma_n$ would suffice to increase the number of ends of $\Sigma_n$ by one.
 This operation corresponds to {\em adding a pair of pants to the surface}.
-Similarly by Remark \ref{chi}, adding two bridges successively so that the endpoints of the first bridge are in the same component, and the endpoints of the second bridge are different components (components containing the opposite sides of the first bridge), will increase the genus, and keep the number of the ends same.
-This operation will correspond to {\em adding a cylinder will handle to the surface}.
+Similarly by Remark \ref{chi}, adding two bridges successively so that the endpoints of the first bridge are in the same component, and the endpoints of the second bridge are in different components (components containing the opposite sides of the first bridge), increases the genus, and keep the number of the ends same.
+This operation corresponds to {\em adding a cylinder with handle to the surface}.

 Now, we continue inductively to construct the sequence $\{\Sigma_n\}$ dictated by the simple exhaustion (See Figure \ref{simpleexhaustion}).
 There are two cases: $S_{n+1}-S_n$ contains a pair of pants, or a cylinder with handle.